Runescape-Reversed/OSRS-Steam/README.md

 By searching for immediate value `1002`, and going to the only cmp, we are directly inside DoAction.
 This is because DoAction uses a magic identifier to decide which action is actually being executed. `1002` is a some-what weird value, so very few results show up.

+## Legal
+None of this is my property, and I will remove the repository on request.
+I personally think Jagex should invest in custom protection solutions, or something such as VMP to protect critical pieces of game code, and to prevent automatic tools from functioning further.
+In order for this to be fully effective, my repository cannot exist.
+So I hope they take this down at some point. :)